Learn - Accounts

 For example, you might add a Chase Checking account with a Current Balance of $2,847.13 and the Checking type, then add a second account named Ally Savings with a Current Balance of $5,200.00 and the Savings type.

-You don’t need to add every account on day one.
-Two or three is enough to start using the planner.
-You can add more later, up to 250 per budget.
+You do not need to add every account on day one.
+Two or three is enough to start using the Planner.
+One budget holds up to 250 accounts; at that point tapping Add Account shows “Account limit reached (250/250 per budget).” and the dialog does not open.

-Why is the Current Balance still editable after you save?
-Your bank is the source of truth for your real balance.
-If the app’s number ever drifts away from your bank’s, you fix it directly.
-The app does not silently change the balance on its own, because that could hide a transaction the app missed.
+Why this default?
+Current Balance stays editable after you save.
+Your bank’s number is the number to trust.
+If the app’s number ever stops matching your bank’s, you fix it directly.
+The app does not quietly change the balance on its own, because that could hide a transaction it missed.

 How the balance changes